meenmachine1/ghidra-manuals/README.md

 Run `get_ghidra_manuals.py` with your ghidra installation path.
 For example:

 ```
-./get_ghidra_manuals.py ~/ghidra_10.3.0
+./get_ghidra_manuals.py ~/ghidra_11.2
 ```

 The pdfs will be downloaded automatically and placed in the correct folders.
+If already downloaded, it will used cached pdfs.

 # Usage